7/30/2019

 Analyst, Wedbush

-And then I think I'll comment on it a couple times but that the expansion of the affordable product has basically been completed.
-I was wondering if that applies to freedom as well and maybe what you're seeing from active adult demand and also move up demand since most everyone's been focused on affordable with Ludwig Airhouse some of these other sectors
+And then I think I've commented on it a couple times, but the expansion of the affordable product has basically been completed.
+I was wondering if that applies to freedom as well and maybe what you're seeing from active adult demand and also move-up demand since Most everyone's been focused on affordable.
+We'd love to hear how some of these other sectors are performing.

 speaker